 The Canadian albacore fishery catch and catch rate were at a historic low in 2017.
 The catch increased in 2018 and remained relatively stable until increasing in 2022.
-In 2023, however, the catch decreased to the lowest seen in the timeseries, largely due to poor market conditions, high gas prices and complexities in bilateral treaty negotiations.
+In 2023, however, the catch decreased to the lowest seen in the timeseries, largely due to poor market conditions, high fuel prices and complexities in the dynamics of the fleet.
+In 2024, the catch increased back up to a level similar to the annual average over the last decade.
 Fishing effort decreased steadily since 2017, hitting a low in 2020, which was likely due to impacts of the COVID-19 pandemic safety measures.
 In 2021 and 2022, there was a slight increase in total effort, however, in 2023 the fishing effort dropped to a historical low for this fishery, given the explanation cited above.
+In 2024, the effort increased back up to levels slightly below the annual average over the last decade.